w3c/trace-context/spec/60-trace-id-format.md

 also allows tracing vendors to base sampling decisions on `trace-id` field value and avoid propagating an additional sampling context.

-As shown in the next section, it is important for better inter-operability with some existing systems, for `trace-id` to carry "uniqueness" and "randomness" in the right part of the `trace-id`.
+As shown in the next section, it is important for `trace-id` to carry "uniqueness" and "randomness" in the right part of the `trace-id`, for better inter-operability with some existing systems.

 ### Handling `trace-id` for complaint platforms with shorter internal identifiers